 The answer is – it depends.
 Well, this isn’t quite helpful and hardly can be called the answer.
 See, like it is with touchpoints, there’s no golden standard when it comes to numbers.
 Unlike touchpoints, the “more is better than less” rule does not apply here.
 Now we can start working out some ideas based on this.

-First of all, to identify the perfect number, your team will need to do some market research.
+First of all, to identify how many personas your company should have, your team will need to do some market research.
 Conduct a market segmentation to bring out the main groups of your target customers.
 Then, break these groups into subgroups.

 Ideally, what you should end up with is a certain number of customer subgroups each of which has a set of traits and characteristics that unite them.